aandrewchen/aandrewchen/README.md

 - 📚 I am currently a 2nd year undergraduate at UC Davis studying Computer Science!
      - I use C, C++, and RISC-V Assembly in my classes!
-- 💻 I am a full stack software developer exploring the realms of Machine Learning and AI!
+- 💻 I am a full stack software developer exploring the realms of Machine Learning, AI, and Computer Vision!
 - 💞️ My favorite languages are Python, JavaScript/TypeScript, and Go!
 - 📫 Feel free to reach out to me on:
    - LinkedIn: https://www.linkedin.com/in/aandrewchen